defold/doc/docs/en/manuals/project-settings.md

 The Apple Privacy Manifest for the application.
 The field will default to `/builtins/manifests/ios/PrivacyInfo.xcprivacy`.

 #### Custom Entitlements
-If specified, the entitlements in the supplied provisioning profile (.entitlements, .xcent, .plist) will be merged with the entitlements from the provisioning profile supplied when bundling the application.
+If specified, the entitlements in the supplied provisioning profile (`.entitlements`, `.xcent`, `.plist`) will be merged with the entitlements from the provisioning profile supplied when bundling the application.

 #### Override Entitlements
 If checked the Custom Entitlements will replace the ones in the provisioning profile when bundling.
 Must be used in combination with the Custom Entitlements setting above.